 - Best Online Classic Children’s Books

-Classic books in the public domain made available online.
+Classic books in the public domain made available online at The Baldwin Online Children’s Project.
 “We seek to accomplish in the online arena at the beginning of this century what James Baldwin achieved in the world of print at the beginning of the last century: bringing yesterday’s classics to today’s children.”

-Easily find living books for any area of study using this free tool from Simply Charlotte Mason.
+Easily find living books for any area of study using this free tool over at Simply Charlotte Mason.

 - Classical Reading Lists from Creation to Present

-Free download with reading selections from around the world.
+Free download at For Such a Time as This ministries with reading selections from around the world.
+(Scroll down to Reading Lists.)

 - College Prep Reading List